khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-breaking-changes.md

 Before making a change to a component:

 - In a new branch create an example for each possible component configuration and make changes to the supported overrides.
-A supported override is a change that is explicitly provided as a property.
+A supported override is a change that's explicitly provided as a property, like toggling icon visibility or editing text, or inherently part of the component use, like changing a label color or swapping an avatar image.
 The [Regressor](https://www.figma.com/community/plugin/1213220990852681773) plugin\* is helpful for quickly generating a matrix of component configurations.
 The matrix of configurations and overrides can help you catch where overrides break or where there's regression in positioning or other attributes and behavior.
 - The [Visual Difference](https://www.figma.com/community/plugin/1077953882260191737) plugin\* is helpful to take before and after snapshots of your matrix in order to detect visual changes.

 For deprecated components: